wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/procedural.md

 3. **Choose** authentication method (authenticator app recommended)
 4. **Save** your recovery codes in a safe place

-**Verify:** You see a green checkmark next to "Two-factor authentication."
+**✓ You should see:** A green checkmark next to "Two-factor authentication."

 ### Step 3: Join the Wizcamp organization